The index of leafwise G-transversally elliptic operators on foliations: Unbounded version of the index class

 \section{Unbounded version of the index class}

 We define in this appendix the index class for operators of order $1$, using the unbounded version of Kasparov's theory \cite{baaj1983theorie}.
 The unbounded version simplifies the computation of some Kasparov products and was used in the present paper.
+In order, to achieve this construction, we shall need the following independent theorem which generalizes results from \cite{vassout2001feuilletages}, see also \cite{vassout2006unbounded}. {We assume as in this whole paper that $G$ acts on $(M, \maF)$ by holonomy diffeomorphisms.
+This is true for instance when $G$ is connected.} Most of this appendix will be devoted to the proof of the following

+\begin{thm} Let $P$ be a $G$-invariant leafwise $G$-transversally elliptic operator.
+Then the closure $\overline{P}$ of $P$ is a regular operator. {Moreover, the adjoint operator $P^*$ of $P$ coincides with the closure of the leafwise formal adjoint $P^\natural$ of $P$, i.e. $P^*=\overline{P^\natural}$.} \end{thm}